zaibc/zaibc/wiki/start/index.md

 CCT focuses on two fundamentally different layers of civilization:

-#### L0 — Mortal (Biological) Civilizations
+#### L0 — Embodied Civilizations

-At the level of individual, biologically grounded civilizations (L0), CCT addresses:
+At the level of **embodied civilizations** (L0), where causal processes remain bound to non-transferable substrates, CCT addresses:

-- Why most civilizations do **not** appear to expand or communicate at cosmic scale
+- Why most civilizations do **not** expand or communicate at cosmic scale
-- Why long-term survival is structurally constrained by time, scale, and mortality
+- Why long-term continuity is structurally constrained by time, scale, and irreversibility
-- Why **virtualization and inward convergence** are likely end states rather than outward expansion
+- Why **virtualization and inward convergence** are more stable end states than outward expansion

-These results provide a structural explanation for:
+These structural conclusions provide explanations for:

 - The Fermi Paradox
 - The absence of observable large-scale astroengineering
-- The long-term silence of advanced civilizations
+- The persistent silence of advanced civilizations

-#### L1 / L2 — Proxy Civilizations & Communication
+#### L1 / L2 — Agent Civilizations & Communication
 At higher layers, CCT examines civilizations that attempt to overcome L0 limitations:

-- **L1**: Proxy civilizations created to overcome scale and time constraints (search, exploration)
+- **L1**: Agent civilizations created to overcome scale and time constraints (search, exploration)
 - **L2**: The **Third Causal System (TCS / MSCS)** — the minimal shared causal substrate required for communication

 CCT shows that: